computational-cell-analytics/micro-sam/README.md

 ## Release Overview

+**New in version 1.1.1**

+Fixing minor issues with 1.1.0 and enabling pytorch 2.5 support.

 **New in version 1.1.0**

 This version introduces several improvements:

 - Bugfixes and several minor improvements
 - Compatibility with napari >=0.5
 - Automatic instance segmentation CLI